23andMe/23andMeResearchKitModule/README.md

 ### Authenticating with the 23andMe API
 Once a user has gone through the 23andMe module, the app will return an authorization code that you can exchange for auth & refresh tokens using the 23andMe API.
 See the [documentation] for additional details.

-### Retreiving genetic data via the API
+### Retrieving genetic data via the API
 - See the [genomes] endpoint documentation for downloading genomewide data
-- See the [genotypes] endpoint documentation for retreiving data for select genotypes
+- See the [genotypes] endpoint documentation for retrieving data for select genotypes

 ## Integrating the 23andMe Module
 ### 1. Add the ReserchKit framework to your app

    Follow the instructions posted at the [ResearchKit repo].

 ### 2. Add the 23andMe module to your app's project

    Clone the 23andMe module:
    ```bash
    git clone https://github.com/23andMe/23andMeResearchKitModule.git
    ```
    Copy the module inside your ResearchKit project.
 Copy the "TwentyThreeAndMe" into the ResearchKit project inside of XCode.

 ### 3. Update ResearchKit code

    See the "OtherEdits.txt" file for a summary of the required modifications.

    **Researchkit.h**
    Don't forget that when you add the following files to your project, they must have target membership set to "public"
    ```objc
    #import <ResearchKit/ORKTwentyThreeAndMeDefines.h>
    #import <ResearchKit/ORKTwentyThreeAndMeConnectTaskViewController.h>
    ```

    **Researchkit.private**
    Don't forget that when you add the following files to your project, they must have target membership set to "public"
    ```objc
    #import <ResearchKit/ORKOrderedTask+TwentyThreeAndMe.h>
    #import <ResearchKit/ORKResult+TwentyThreeAndMe.h>
    ```

    **Researchkit.strings - English**
    ```objc
    /* 23andMe connect task. */